How long does it take to get to the Lighthouse?

 Is there camping in the park?

-Yes, however it is all backcountry (hike-in) camping; there is no car camping within the National Seashore.
+Yes, however it is all backcountry (hike-in or boat-in) camping; there is no car camping within the National Seashore.
 The nearest car camping is located at Olema Campground (1-800-655-2267) and Samuel P. Taylor State Park (1-800-444-7275).
-For more information about camping in the National Seashore, visit our Campgrounds and Backcountry Camping pages.
+For more information about camping in the National Seashore, visit our Campgrounds, Backcountry Camping, and A Guide to Low Impact Boat Camping pages.
 For more information about camping in the surrounding area, visit our Nearby Campgrounds page.

 Can I have a fire in the park?